felixchiuman/mental-health/README.md

 ## 📌 API Code
 You can access the API Code project here: [Mental Health API](https://github.com/felixchiuman/mental-health-api)

-You can access the gradio demo project here: [Mental Health Assistant](https://huggingface.co/spaces/felixchiuman/mental-health-assistant)
+You can access the gradio demo project here: [Mental Health Assistant](https://huggingface.co/spaces/felixchiuman/mental-health-assistant)*

+* The project set on CPU (FREE). if you want to try, i rec to use GPU for better experience

 ---